Ali Treki: Career

+President of the UN General Assembly

 In March 2009, Treki was chosen as Libya's top diplomat and nominated to be the next President of the General Assembly.
 He assumed office on 15 September 2009.

 In his presidential opening address to the 64th session of the General Assembly, Treki said: "We must put an end to wars and to their causes and consequences.
 Dialogue and mutual understanding are the way to resolve our problems.
 Embargoes and blockades are fruitless: they exacerbate antagonism and rebellion, while undermining respect for the international community."

 In June 2010, Treki made the following statement:

 "In response to questions by correspondents seeking his views on human rights, sexual orientation and gender identity, the president of the General Assembly expressed his support for human rights for all persons without any distinction or discrimination.
 The President of the General Assembly believes that violence, or discrimination on the basis of sexual orientation or gender identity is unacceptable".

 In an interview with Syrian TV which aired on 11 April 2010 (as translated by MEMRI), Treki stated that "[Israel's] siege on Gaza is a disgrace for the entire international community.
 It is a camp that is worse than the camps of the Nazis in the past."

 Libyan Civil War

 On 31 March 2011, during the First Libyan Civil War, he resigned and went to Egypt.

-In an interview on 1 April in Cairo, Treki said that resolving the conflict would require Libya’s becoming a democracy, and that the Gaddafi family must give up power to make way for a transition to democracy under United Nations' auspices.
+In an interview on 1 April in Cairo, Treki said that resolving the conflict would require Libya's becoming a democracy, and that the Gaddafi family must give up power to make way for a transition to democracy under United Nations' auspices.

 Treki died in Cairo on 19 October 2015.